 3) Sweeten (or not) to taste.
 Personally, I like mine unsweetened, but a bit of honey can help soothe a sore throat!
 Enjoy!

-Method 2: For a Quart Amount to Drink All Day:
+Method 2: For a Quart Amount to Drink & Enjoy All Day:

-Here is Mr. HHH's and my absolute favorite way to enjoy our herbal teas.
-We make a large amount of tea in a Mason jar right before going to bed and allow it to steep overnight.
-Then we strain out the herbs in the morning and have a quart Mason jar of strong infused tea full of health benefits to drink throughout our day.
-We're not so concerned about it being hot or not---we both just love the herbs and knowing we are getting those benefits throughout the day.
+Here is my favorite way to enjoy herbal tea for health.
+I make a large amount of tea in a Mason jar right before going to bed and allow it to steep overnight.
+Then I strain out the herbs in the morning and have a quart Mason jar of strong infused tea full of health benefits to drink throughout the day.
+I'm not so concerned about its temperature when I make it this way---I like tea either hot, lukewarm, or cold.
 Steeping overnight makes for a VERY strong tea, so play around with this.
 The whole goal of making a tea infusion is to drink as a tonic for your health.

-1) We put about an inch or so of our herbal tea blend in the bottom of a quart size Mason Jar.
+1) Put about an inch (and even a bit more) of the herbal tea in the bottom of a quart size Mason Jar.

 2) Pour just boiled water over the top to within about an inch and a half from the top of the jar.

-3) Put a lid on loosely (Steeping with a lid keeps the volatile oils and benefits inside your tea instead of allowing them to escape with the steam.)
+3) Put a lid on loosely (Steeping with a lid keeps the volatile oils and beneficial plant constituents inside your tea instead of allowing them to escape with the steam.)

-4) Allow to steep for 20 to 30 minutes....or like we do, just leave for several hours.
+4) Allow to steep for at least 30 minutes....or like we do, just leave for several hours.
 It will cool down, of course, so if you don't mind cooled and very strong tea, this is a good way to go.

 5) Strain out the herbs.